Actipro/WPF-Controls/Documentation/topics/bars/configuration.md

 ### Pros

-XAML is familiar to most WPF developers and popular IDE's like Visual Studio provide designers that make it easy to visualize the run-time appearance of controls as their XAML is written.
-Newer IDE's even support hot reload of XAML definitions to modify a control at run-time and immediately see the impact of a change.
+XAML is familiar to most WPF developers and popular IDEs like Visual Studio provide designers that make it easy to visualize the run-time appearance of controls as their XAML is written.
+Newer IDEs even support hot reload of XAML definitions to modify a control at run-time and immediately see the impact of a change.
 Getting started with XAML can be very quick and the entire control definition can often be contained in a single file.

 ### Cons